cjakemanMG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - analog clocks showing game time, see http://www.elvastower.com/forums/index.php?/topic/29546-station-clocks/ , by jonas
 - bug fix for bad mouse pointing in full screen mode and for issues with Fast full screen-Alt-Tab mode
 - allow display of special characters in web client, by mbm_OR
-- NEW: further steps of https://blueprints.launchpad.net/or/+spec/expand-potential-of-tcs-scripts : enable AWS TCS
+- support for AWS TCS scripts, see https://blueprints.launchpad.net/or/+spec/expand-potential-of-tcs-scripts : enable AWS TCS
-- NEW: bug fix to display HUD scroll window, by mbm_OR
+- many improvements and additions to WebServer, by mbm_OR
+- many additions to support of TCS scripts, see https://blueprints.launchpad.net/or/+spec/expand-potential-of-tcs-scripts